What Does Life Insurance Cover?

 Clients ask questions about exclusions relating to a huge number of issues and activities, from whether they are covered when riding a motorbike to whether they can get cover if they have had cancer.

-You will find the answers to many such queries in our Life Insurance FAQ pages, but the typical answer would be that ‘normal’ activities are covered while ‘extreme’ activities or events may require specialist advice and underwriting, or may be subject to a specific exclusion or premium raise.
+The typical answer would be that “regular” activities are covered while “extreme” activities or events may require specialist advice and underwriting, or may be subject to a specific exclusion or premium raise.

 To serve as examples, we will consider four areas: exclusions relating to occupations, hobbies and activities, lifestyle choices and health.